TOAST-DOCS/E-mail/en/console-guide.md

 Main features are as follows.<br>

 * Query project with verified domains
-    * Provide the list of TOAST projects completed with verification for specific domains.
+    * Provide the list of NHN Cloud projects completed with verification for specific domains.
 * Share domain with other projects
     * No need to repeat the verification process, when verifying same domain for many projects.<br>
     * After verified from a project, domains can be shared by entering appkey for other projects' email services.